HOME

 Don Kirshner

-About: Known as “The Man with the Golden Ear”.
-Worked as a songwriter at New York’s famous Brill Building.
+Music executive/manager born 4/17/1934 in Bronx, NY.
+Died 1/17/2011.
+Known as "The Man with the Golden Ear."
+Worked as a songwriter at New York's famous Brill Building.
 Was pivotal in creating The Monkees and The Archies.
-Hosted live TV music show Don Kirshner’s Rock Concert from 1973-1982.
+Hosted live TV music show Don Kirshner's Rock Concert from 1973-1982.

 Dorothy Kirsten